tchin8/python/week2/day2/notes.md

 - flask is a plugin, extension, library, add-on whatever for Python
 - allows you to specify a path to your browser and return content for it

+# Calendar This
+**Environment Settings**
+- `.flaskenv`
+  - you should put the settings in `.flaskenv` that won't change between development and production environments
+  - this includes settings like `FLASK_APP` (the entry point for your app)
+- `.env`
+  - you should put development settings in `.env` because this one won't get checked into source control
+  - this should include `FLASK_ENV` and `SECRET_KEY`